AnushaSankaranarayanan/book-tracker-service/README.md

 Open godocs [here](http://localhost:6060/pkg/github.com/anushasankaranarayanan/book-tracker-service/)

 ## Running the service locally

+*Note : Please have a running couchbase server before proceeding to the below section.
+Refer to section Couchbase Prerequisites for the initial setup.

 ### Non containerized
 Create .env file and set the values for below properties.
 (Sample values given below)
 ```